 Settings and Download

-• Add two Text components for File name and Quality labels and set their Text color property to #152A65.
+• Add two Text components for File name and Quality labels.

 • Besides the File name label, insert a Text Input component and rename it to newFileName.